Chicago, IL Medical Misdiagnosis Lawyer

 That’s why it is important to seek the assistance of our experienced malpractice lawyers in Illinois as soon as possible.
 At Malman Law, we work on a contingency fee basis.
 That means our services are free unless we collect for you through a settlement or court verdict.

-For nearly 20 years, the Law Offices of Steven J. Malman& Associates, P.C. has represented more than 10,000 personal injury victims from neighborhoods and towns in and around the Chicago, Illinois area, as well as clients from cities and counties throughout the state.
+For over 20 years, the Law Offices of Steven J. Malman& Associates, P.C. has represented more than 15,000 personal injury victims from neighborhoods and towns in and around the Chicago, Illinois area, as well as clients from cities and counties throughout the state.
 Many of our clients live in Cook County in Riverside, Westchester, Berwyn, Sauk Valley, Cicero, Lansing, Bellwood, Maywood, Dolton, South Holland, Olympia Fields, Hazel Crest, Blue Island, Homewood, Matteson, Oak Lawn, Chicago Heights, Harvey, and Oak Park.
 We also have clients that reside in Lake County, DuPage County, and Will County.

 We care deeply about the rights of the injured, and we won’t back down from the fight.
 Dial 1-(888) 625-6265 or fill out our free online consultation and schedule a completely free medical malpractice case evaluation.